Julian Pellicano

 Biography

-Known for his versatility across a broad spectrum of genres, dynamic interpretations and meticulous technique, American-Canadian conductor Julian Pellicano joined The National Ballet of Canada as Staff Conductor in July August 20244 and is Music Director of Canada’s Royal Winnipeg Ballet.
-Bringing an incisive musicality and collaborative spirit to every performance, he has built a wide-ranging international career leading the Winnipeg Free Press to proclaim that “his versatility is truly astonishing.”
+Known for his versatility across a broad spectrum of genres, dynamic interpretations and meticulous technique, American-Canadian conductor Julian Pellicano joined The National Ballet of Canada as Staff Conductor in July 2024 and is also Music Director of the Okanagan Symphony Orchestra and Royal Winnipeg Ballet.
+Bringing an incisive musicality and collaborative spirit to every performance, he has built a wide-ranging international career leading Winnipeg Free Press to proclaim that “his versatility is truly astonishing.”

-Associate Conductor of the Winnipeg Symphony Orchestra from 2013 to 2024, Julian conducted hundreds of performances, contributed to the development of the orchestra’s programming and established himself in the community as an ambassador for the WSO.
-As a guest he has performed with orchestras and ballet companies in North America and abroad including Hong Kong Ballet, Cincinnati Ballet, Orlando Ballet, the Seattle Symphony, Vancouver Symphony, National Arts Centre Orchestra, Orquestra de Valencia, Calgary Philharmonic, Edmonton Symphony, Louisiana Philharmonic, The Florida Orchestra, Oklahoma City Philharmonic, and the Vermont Symphony among others.
+As a guest he regularly conducts orchestras and ballet companies in North America and abroad including the Seattle Symphony, Vancouver Symphony Orchestra, Utah Symphony, National Arts Centre Orchestra, Hong Kong Ballet, Orquestra de Comunitat Valencia, Calgary Philharmonic Orchestra, Orlando Ballet, Edmonton Symphony Orchestra, Louisiana Philharmonic Orchestra, The Florida Orchestra, Cincinnati Ballet, Orquestra Sinfônica de Porto Alegre, Oklahoma City Philharmonic and Vermont Symphony Orchestra among others.